 Trust documented is no longer privileged, because its content has been photocopied.
 Third-party sharing kills privilege.
 Hence, they cannot claim a privilege of a document they released a copy of.
 See Morgan v.
 New York State Dep’t of Envtl.
 Conservation, 779 N.Y.S.2d 643, 645 (2004) (withheld documents was carbon copied to a third party, thus destroying any privilege pertaining to that letter).

 Trust documented is no longer privileged, because its content has been placed at issue.
 Meaning – they can’t use the documents as a sword (to prove trust/will), but then use the privilege defense as a shield.
 Am.
 Re-Ins.
 Co. v.
 U.S. Fid. & Guar.
 Co., 837 N.Y.S.2d 616, 622 (2007) (“Under the “at issue” doctrine, where a party places legal advice or other privileged facts or communication at issue, it is deemed to have waived the privilege with respect to such facts or communications and can be compelled to produce them.”)

 New York trust laws are complicated, and experience in the Surrogate’s Court practice is paramount when dealing with those issues.
-Call the Law Offices of Albert Goodwin at (212) 233-1233, New York estate, guardianship, wills, trust, medicaid and probate lawyer, and make an appointment to discuss spousal claims and rights to the estate.
+Call the Law Offices of Albert Goodwin at (212) 233-1233, New York estate, guardianship, wills, trust, medicaid and probate lawyer, and make an appointment to discuss your wills, trusts and estates issue.